The Bakeries Locals Love in San Miguel de Allende

 El Petit Four

-El Petit Four offers a more high-end bakery experience, with a café serving breakfast and light lunches in addition to its baked goods.
-While the menu includes savory options, it’s the pastries that truly stand out — refined, European-style creations that have made it a favorite among residents seeking something elegant yet approachable.
+El Petit Four offers a slightly more refined pastry selection, with a café serving breakfast and light lunches alongside its pastries and baked goods.
+While the menu includes savory options, it’s the pastries that truly stand out — elegant European-style creations that feel closer to what you might find in a French pâtisserie.
+Their chocolate éclairs in particular are exceptional and one of my personal favorites in San Miguel.
+For those looking for beautifully made desserts and pastries, El Petit Four has become a reliable stop for something both sophisticated and delicious.

 City Market (Honorable Mention)

-City Market Coffee Shop
+City Market Coffee and Gelato Shop

 City Market earns an honorary spot for its coffee shop.
 Located in La Lejona its within walking distance of many neighborhoods.